Where is the Living Traditions Festival Located?

 East side of the Salt Lake City & County Building, next to Festival Info tent

-Next to both the north and east beer & wine tents
+Next to the north beer & wine tents

 Are pets allowed?